 Strong-minded people choose to be flexible over immovable when dealing with others.
 They know that being rigid closes off a lot of opportunities for them.
-Moreover, being opened to opportunities, they do not think in terms of zero-sum-game, where one has to lose for the other to win.
-They compromise to seek ways for everyone to improve in the long-term.
+Moreover, being open to opportunities, they do not think in terms of zero-sum-game, where one has to lose for the other to win.
+They compromise to seek ways for everyone to improve in the long term.

-Being flexible starts with loosening a grip on the need to always be right, always know it all, always be in control.
+Being flexible starts with loosening a grip on the need to always be right, to always know it all, and to always be in control.
 Think of the times you feel the urge to reach for these weapons.
-More often than not, you are inflexible not because of the subject of negotiations itself, but because you want to prove that you matter.
+More often than not, you are inflexible not because of the subject of negotiations itself but because you want to prove that you matter.

-Recognize that you do matter, regardless of the outcome of dealing with anyone, – and you are on the way to see more opportunities that being flexible opens.
+Recognize that you do matter, regardless of the outcome of dealing with anyone, and you are on the way to seeing more opportunities that being flexible opens.

 7. Strong-Minded People Are Firm on Their Values

 Our values are the guideposts for our decisions.
-But oftentimes, we find ourselves in situations where these values are compromised.
-It can be a partner, who uses marketing that is borderline deceptive; a client, who disregards our commercial interests by changing terms on the go; a teammate, who guilt-trips us for better preparing for a meeting than he was.
-Being afraid to lose these people’s respect or trust, we choose to tolerate.
+But often, we find ourselves in situations where these values are compromised.
+It can be a partner who uses marketing that is borderline deceptive; a client who disregards commercial interests by changing terms on the go; or a teammate who never shows up for practice or meetings, and just for the main events.
+Being afraid to lose these people’s respect or trust, we choose to tolerate them.

 8. Strong-Minded People Say “No” to a Lot of Things

-Oftentimes, we confuse openness to opportunities with saying “Yes” to as much as possible.
-We are grabbing whatever is coming our way, just to find ourselves stretched when something we really want shows up.
+Often, we confuse openness to opportunities with saying “yes” to as much as possible.
+We are grabbing whatever is coming our way, just to find ourselves stretched when something we want shows up.
 Fear of missing out is powerful!

 9. Strong-Minded People Are Excited About Everything They Undertake

-Whenever something good happens to us, we are used to telling ourselves “Don’t get too excited.”
+Whenever something good happens to us, we are used to telling ourselves, “don’t get too excited.”
 As if excitement makes it somehow vulnerable to an imminent threat.
-In a fear that something bad is bound to kill our joy, we reserve elevated emotional states to rare occasions only.
+In a fear that something bad is bound to kill our joy, we reserve elevated emotional states to rare occasions.

-Instead of the usual mantra “Don’t get too excited!”, try telling yourself the opposite next time.
-This enthusiasm will not only let you appreciate more what you already enjoy, it may also help you turn an otherwise dull day into an exciting adventure.
+Instead of the usual mantra “don’t get too excited!” try telling yourself the opposite next time.
+This enthusiasm will not only let you appreciate more what you already enjoy, but it may also help you turn an otherwise dull day into an exciting adventure.

 10. Strong-Minded People Do Things with Purpose

-Strong-minded people put the purpose of an activity above the need to be busy.
+Strong-minded people put the purpose of any activity above the need to be busy.
 They understand that the continuous movement between tasks may give a false sense of progress.
-What may seem like an advancement is really a meaningless gyration in an attempt to silence uncomfortable thoughts and sense of no direction.
+What may seem like an advancement is a meaningless gyration in an attempt to silence uncomfortable thoughts and a sense of no direction.

 11. Strong-Minded People Don’t Need to Prove

-Strong-minded people do not chase a goal just for the sake of proving.
+Strong-minded people do not chase a goal just for the sake of proving it.
 They are not concerned with other people’s opinions of them.
-And though wanting to be seen in a good light is a natural desire, “proving them wrong” is an outcome, not a goal, for a strong-minded person.
+And though wanting to be seen in a good light is a natural desire, “proving them wrong” is an outcome, not a goal.

 12. Strong-Minded People Allow Themselves to Be Different

-Through our life, we are strongly incentivized to fit in.
+Throughout our life, we are strongly incentivized to fit in.
 In school, this is how we make friends.
 At companies, this is how we gain positions.
 Fitting in helps us connect.
-Our uniquenesses, on the other hand, are what get fingers pointed at us.
-So we learn to hide them.
+Our uniquenesses, on the other hand, are what get fingers pointed at us, so we learn to hide them.

-Allowing yourself to be different does not require shaving your head bald and protesting topless on the main square of your town (unless that’s what you want!)
 It rather requires a level of self-awareness to know how your unique background translates into your superpowers.
-Leaning to connect with others applying those superpowers, you may discover that, to find a place you belong, you do not really need to fit in.
+By learning to connect with others and applying those superpowers, you may discover that, to find a place you belong, you do not really need to fit in.